BruceEckel/BruceEckel-hugo/content/post/java-object-equivalence.md

 `Double.MIN_VALUE` is the smallest representable value. (`%e` in the `printf()` call presents the results in exponential notation).

-However, it does not hold true for the second `test()` call, where the argument `x2` is the value of `x1` minus one million times `Double.MIN_VALUE`.
+However, this does not hold true for the second `test()` call, where the argument `x2` is the value of `x1` minus one million times `Double.MIN_VALUE`.
 It seems like `x2` should be significantly different than `x1`, but the two numbers still compare as equal.
-You encounter this kind of problem in virtually every programming language because when a variable holds a very large number, subtracting a relatively small number won't make a significant difference.
+You encounter this issue in virtually every programming language because when a variable holds a very large number, subtracting a relatively small number won't make a significant difference.
 This is called a *rounding error* and occurs because the machine cannot hold enough